yassinetb/yassinetb.github.io/_posts/2024-05-20-3-months-into-my-phd.md

 A concrete example that applies to me is to decide on whether to pursue publishing in NeurIPS style conferences, where incremental performance on benchmarks is the general pursuit, vs work that gets traditionally published in journals - slower, more tedious, and more risky too.
 Both are good in their own way - but one should consciously position themselves. <d-footnote> I'm saying this but I'm not even sure that's the case.
 Consciously positioning oneself in advance is great for self-help textbooks - but the reality is often more nuanced, and life happens and takes you in unexpected directions.</d-footnote>

 Successfully navigating this conflict takes a lot of discipline.
 One key aspect of this discipline is learning how to fight the right battles: the ones we'll enjoy fighting and actually have a chance at winning.

 ### Navigating scientific distractions

 Academia can be an incredibly diverse and exciting universe, where ideas in all shapes and colors flow from everywhere.

-People come to you with their new ideas all the time, they ask your opinion about things.
-Sometimes you'll read a paper and think “huh, this could be cool”, Some other time, your supervisor will come to you with their new idea and you know it would be a good thing if you tried it.
+Sometimes you'll read a paper and think “huh, this could be cool to try”.
+Sometimes, your supervisor comes to you with their new idea, and you know it would be a good thing for your relationship if you tried it.
 Sometimes (my personal favourite) you have a conversation with a scientist from a different field in a bar and see some parallels between both of your research and think that this would make a sexy and unconventional collaboration.

 It is undeniably a privilege to evolve in environments where this is the norm, but it comes with a price: the burden of choice, and the challenge of focused attention.

 The more ideas are around you and the more people are around you, the more difficult it becomes to focus your attention and have a clear sense of direction — especially for the curious and playful spirits — which I’m lucky to be.
-But I remember the famous Steve Jobs quote from his Stanford commencement address: “you can’t connect the dots looking forward; you can only connect them looking backward” — trying to build your own direction while doing research is I think rather overrated; the story will emerge by itself towards the end — provided you consistently do *due diligence*.
-The trick is in the last part: doing one's due diligence.
+But I remember the famous Steve Jobs quote from his Stanford commencement address: “you can’t connect the dots looking forward; you can only connect them looking backward” — trying to build your own direction while doing research is, I think, rather unrealistic: the story will emerge by itself towards the end — provided you consistently do *due diligence*.
+The trick is indeed in the last part: doing one's due diligence.

 ### Due Diligence